NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 • know when the prosecutors have over-filed the case; and

-• know how to effectively negotiate with federal prosecutors.
+• know how to negotiate with federal prosecutors effectively.

 So, to me, if you have an attorney who can litigate your federal criminal case, those are the best.

-This is not only because they are going to be able to litigate, they're also going to be able to investigate, and also be able to relate to the prosecutors and judges and get you the best possible outcome in your case.
+This is not only because they are going to be able to litigate, but they're also going to be able to investigate and also be able to relate to the prosecutors and judges and get you the best possible outcome in your case.

 Experience Handling Criminal Cases at the Federal Level

-The last thing I would say is, your attorney has got to have experience at the federal level handling criminal cases.
+The last thing I would say is that your attorney has to have experience at the federal level handling criminal cases.
 You obviously don't want your case to be their first criminal case.

 Believe it or not, most criminal defense attorneys, in my experience, do not do federal cases.
 The criminal attorneys usually do only state level cases.

-A lot of them are afraid to do federal cases because they don't understand them.
-They've never handled them before and they're not exactly the same beast as a state criminal case.
+Many are afraid to handle federal cases because they don't understand them.
+They've never handled them before, and they're not exactly the same beast as a state criminal case.

 Right from the beginning, when somebody gets arrested, they're usually brought into court pretty quickly.